hemantaph/mgalstatistic_dp/README.md

 * src_ID is an additional object identifier used only for O3 dir.
 Cross-match between the lens and image catalogs will require matching both ID and src_ID.
 * Position angle is measured counter-clockwise in deg where North is up - 0deg, East is left - 90deg
 * Positions are in arcsec relative to the lens galaxy at the center (0,0)
 * Magnification factors are absolute meaning they are with respect to the source flux/intensity.
-In other words, unlensed SNR * magnification factor gives the lensed image SNR given the sensitivity of a detector
+In other words, unlensed SNR x magnification factor gives the lensed image SNR given the sensitivity of a detector
 * Time delays are given in days relative to the image arriving first.
 The first image (type I) thus have a time delay of 0.
 * Parity: 1: positive parity corresponds to type I/ minimum
   -1: negative parity corresponds to type II/saddle